DanielPalacz/Finder/README.md

 # Monitoring execution:
 ```
-For that reasons, small Flas api is setup for time of 'python jobs.py' execution:
+For that reasons, small Flask api is setup for time of 'python jobs.py' execution:
  - http://127.0.0.1:7777
  - http://127.0.0.1:7777/logs
  - http://127.0.0.1:7777/results